 Explosive Resistance Standards for Polycarbonate Enclosures

-Jun 23, 2022 | Blast Resistance, Polycarbonate
+by | Jun 23, 2022 | Blast Resistance, Polycarbonate

 We have already discussed ballistic resistance standards and how they apply to polycarbonate ballistic performance.
 Like ballistic testing, there are a variety of standards for explosive resistance for polycarbonate enclosures.